pradeephubgit/appsignal-docs/source/nodejs/instrumentation/instrumentation.html.md

 Each Span contains the following metadata:

+- The parent Spans ID (if any)
+- A start and finish time
 - A name
-- A start and finish timestamp
+- A category
-- Tags
-- Sample data
+- Sample data (RootSpan only)
-- The parent `Span`s ID (if any)
+- Tags (RootSpan only)

 It is designed to closely follow the concept of a Span from the [OpenTelemetry standard specification](https://github.com/open-telemetry/opentelemetry-specification), but there are some minor differences that we'll get into later.